askonomm/babe/README.md

 ### Quick start

-To get a quick start for your project, run `babe init` in a directory you want and it will create the [base project](https://github.com/askonomm/babe-base-project) files for you in that directory.
+To get a quick start for your project, run `babe init` in a directory you want, and it will create the [base project](https://github.com/askonomm/babe-base-project) files for you in that directory.

 ### Building